bcgov/citz-imb-ai/readme.md

 For all the example notebooks click here: [Examples](https://github.com/bcgov/citz-imb-ai/tree/main/examples)

+### Populating Your Neo4j Data

+> ⚠️ **Prerequisite**
+This assumes you already have Jupyter Notebook, Airflow, and Neo4j set up.
+If not, please follow the instructions above to spin up all required containers before proceeding.

+📄 **Next Step:**
+Refer to [`NEO4J data generation steps`](./documentation/indexing/readme.md) for a detailed breakdown.

+---

 ## Documentation

 To navigate all the work done in the project, please refer to the table below: